IS2AI/COVID-19-Simulator/README.md

 # COVID-19 Epidemic Simulator with Network Transition

-The software simulates the SEQISR model for 17 different regions by integrating the dynamic transitions between regions.
-Transition matrix can be adjusted to model different situations.
+The software package contains:

+## 1) In directory matlab_code/
+Simulation of SEQISR model for single node written in Matlab software.
+The simulation model of a single node is based on a previously published paper entitled “MOSES: A Matlab-based open-source stochastic epidemic simulator” (H.A.
+Varol) in IEEE International Conference of the Engineering in Medicine and Biology Society (EMBC), 2016 (https://ieeexplore.ieee.org/document/7591271).

+## 2) In directory covid19/
+Stochastic epidemic simulator to model the spread of the COVID-19 epidemic in the Republic of Kazakhstan.
+The software integrates the dynamic transitions between 17 regions and enables to simulate the various scenarios by adjusting the parameters and transition matrix.

 ### Installation guides